earthai-tech/gofast/README.md

                                                 ('OneHotEncoder',
                                                  OneHotEncoder())]))])
 ```
-Rather than returning an automated pipeline, user can get the transformed data in
+Rather than returning an automated pipeline, the user can get the transformed data in
-on line of code by setting the argument of `transform ` parameter to ``True`` as
+one line of code by setting the argument of the `transform` parameter to ``True`` as
 ```python

 >>> transformed_data = gf.make_pipe ( cleaned_data, transform=True )